12 Workers Comp Claim Facts Everyone Should Know

 Free Workers Comp Claim Consultation

 If you suffered an injury at work you have rights.

 Don’t be afraid to take action, it is against the law for your employer to retaliate.
 Filing a workers comp claim is similar to filing an insurance claim and isn’t a lawsuit against your employer.
 Think of it more as a request for benefits.

 Make sure you file your claim as soon as possible.
 The time you have to file a claim after your injury is limited and filing late could affect the benefits you are eligible for.

-The attorneys at 1-800-THE-LAW2 can help ensure that your workers comp claim is filed correctly and on time.
+Our workers’ comp attorneys can help ensure that your claim is filed correctly and on time.
 Having a lawyer on your side greatly increases your chances of receiving maximum benefits from your workers comp claim.
 Call today for a free consultation.
-We’re open 24/7, 365 days a year:1-800-THE-LAW2.